seadogger-tech/seadogger-homelab/docs/wiki/08-Security-and-Certificates.md

 ![accent-divider.svg](images/accent-divider.svg)
 # Internal PKI and HTTPS Data Flow Architecture

 This document outlines the definitive architecture for issuing and using TLS certificates for all internal services within the Kubernetes cluster.
 It follows the best practice of using a dedicated **Intermediate Certificate Authority (CA)** to sign service certificates, keeping the Root CA offline and secure.
-All internal services will use the `.local` top-level domain.
+All internal services use the `*.seadogger-homelab` internal domain.

 ![accent-divider.svg](images/accent-divider.svg)
 ### 1. The CA Hierarchy and Full Service List